timongty/tezcrowd/readme.md

 Through crowdfunding, project creators and developers (e.g. for a large-scale NFT avatar project) can lower their risk and gauge the market or community's response to their project based on tezos raised.

-In contrast, the other approach entails investing too much time or effort into a high-risk venture only to find lacklustre demand.
+In contrast, the conventional approach entails investing too much time or effort into a high-risk venture only to find lacklustre demand.

-Over time and with more members, the DAO will allow insights into what is valued by the community and shape the direction of new initiatives and ventures.
+Over time and with more members, the DAO will allow insights into what is truly valued by the community and shape the direction of new initiatives and ventures.

-With the implementation of TezCrowd DAO, I hope that this would lead to a higher number of successful projects started on the Tezos blockchain driven by an ever-growing community.
+With the implementation of TezCrowd DAO, I hope that this would lead to a higher number of successful projects started on the Tezos blockchain driven by an ever-growing supportive community.

 ---